Azure/terraform-azure-modules/codex/general_rules.md

 ## Definitions

-All directories containing Terraform file can be seen as a Terraform module.
+All directories containing Terraform files can be seen as a Terraform module.
 The module used to define the deployment and interacts with Terraform state file is the root module, others are child modules.
-The Terraform module mentioned below are all child modules if not specified.
+The Terraform modules mentioned below are all child modules if not specified.

-This article would like to define a set of rules for Terraform child module composing, and encourage child modules with features below:
+This article would like to define a set of rules for Terraform child module composing, and encourage child modules with the following features:

 * Instead of making a large and comprehensive module, make modules for specific scenarios （Eg. [dynamic-subnets](https://registry.terraform.io/modules/cloudposse/dynamic-subnets/aws/latest) vs [named-subnets](https://registry.terraform.io/modules/cloudposse/named-subnets/aws/latest))
 * Unless explicitly set, defaults to obey the security rules
 * Unless explicitly set, defaults to ensure the safety of state data
 * Make sure users who are familiar with official documentation of involved `resource`, `data` also feel familiar with `variable` and `output` defined in the module, misunderstanding should be reduced to the maximum extent
 * Users of the module should have greater privileges, user inputs should be able to override the default value provided.
 Make as many arguments configurable as possible, unless the restrictions are intended.
-* Provide test suites can be easily executed after a quick environment setup for ops
+* Provide test suites that can be easily executed after a quick environment setup for ops
 * Provide complete example code as simple as possible for users to quickly demonstrate the module
 * Ensure the latest version of example code can work with the API of the current cloud service at anytime
 * Use tools to demonstrate the code is compliant with major security rules